Find an airport with a crosswind.

 Use cushions and adjust the rudder pedals so your eyes are four inches above the glare shield.
 Good visibility over the nose will assist in making great, smooth landings.
 We begin our training with some gentle taxiing and when the student is ready we taxi the length of the runway with the nose wheel slightly off the ground and over the center line.

-If the runway is less than 2500 feet we use 10 degrees of flap.
-The flaps are retracted at about 150 feet.
+If the runway is less than 2500 feet we use 20 degrees of flaps.
+The flaps are retracted at about 500 feet and the plane is re-trimmed.

 Our original school is Mid Island Flying School in Shirley, NY.
 Making Pilots since 1946